Song of the Lion: Plot

 When off-duty Navajo Police Officer Bernadette Manuelito attends a basketball game at Shiprock High School, the game is disrupted by a car bomb in the parking lot.
 A young man named Richard Horseman was standing near the car and is injured in the blast, subsequently dying of his injuries.
 Witness Gloria Chino is able to provide a description and Horseman's first name.
-The car was a BMW owned by center for the Chieftan basketball team Aza Palmer.
+The car was a BMW owned by the center for the Chieftan basketball team, Aza Palmer.
 He is also an attorney hired to mediate over a Tuba City, Arizona conference to discuss plans to build a resort near the Grand Canyon.
 Manuelito's husband Jim Chee is directed by his superior officer Captain Howard Largo to accompany Palmer as his bodyguard.

 FBI agent Jerry Cordova is assigned to investigate the bombing, while Manuelito files a report with Captain Largo.
 As Manuelito leaves the police station, office manager Sandra gives her a small object found on Tsoodził, a sacred mountain to the Navajos.
 Manuelito recognizes the object as the image of Náshdóítsoh, a mountain lion believed to protect the Navajo people, and she recalls a traditional praise song to the lion.

 Manuelito and Cordova interview Mrs. Nez, the victim's grandmother, and come away thinking Horseman was not involved in the crime except being in the wrong place at the wrong time.
 Manuelito believes the grandmother was lying about Horseman's past.
 On her route to Tuba City to join her husband, she stops by to consult with Joe Leaphorn, and asks him to research Horseman.
 Now retired and disabled, Leaphorn verbally communicates in Navajo but seems to have lost his ability to speak English.
 With help from his live-in friend Louisa Bourebonette, he still has computer access to do the research for Manuelito.
 He later remembers Horseman as a young child he tried to help.
 Leaphorn's research reveals that the car bomb was detonated with a cell phone, so he deduces that Horseman was not a likely suspect.

 Chee arrives at Tuba City and gets the lay of the conference from fellow police officer Cowboy Albert Dashee.
 He takes notice when he sees delegate Tom Blankenship bad-mouthing law enforcement, but is told Blankenship is a hot-head but harmless.
 After she arrives at the conference, Manuelito gets a phone call from Lona Palmer, former wife of Aza, telling her that Richard Horseman was her sister's son.
 When Manuelito tells Aza Palmer who the victim was, he's devastated.
 At the conference, she runs into medic Byrum Lee and remembers him as one of the first on the scene at the car bombing.